nielse63/php-image-cache/README.md

 	}
 ```

-This is currently the first release of Image Cache, so in this example you'll be able to update your script with any updates made to Image Cache.
-If, however, you don't want access to any potential updates, remove the tilda form the "version" value.

-Navigate to your project root and run the `install` command of `composer.phar`.
+Navigate to your project root and run the `install` command.

 ```bash
 $ php composer.phar install